Prepper in Demand (Part 1)

 Martin spoke, “There’s not a whole lot we need from other folks.
 You work on maintaining peace and control, and we’ll be fine.
 Though I think we’ll be just fine either way,” he finished, patting his gun.

 Peyton’s face up until then was animated.
 Now it was stone with control.
 “We’re going to have a community meeting tomorrow morning, first thing.
-Who knows what time it is?” he smiled weakly.
+Who knows what time that is?” he smiled weakly.
 Petyon handed a small green slip to Tara.
 She looked at it.
 It was blank.

 “Please write down supplies you have and bring it along for the zone inventory.
 If you know you’ve got surplus supplies to share, you can bring them too.
 We’re meeting at 128 Willow Drive, the closed vacuum repair shop.
 See you there.”